chelmertz/picture-this/readme.md

 #picture-this
 Generates image placeholders.
-Call it through an URL to display it:
+Call it through an URL to display it.

+*Words of caution:* do not use on a production site, instead, use it on a local server.

 ##example